AdventurousWebDesign/adventurouswebdesign.github.io/_work/pawparks.md

    <source src="/assets/images/paw-app-main.webm" type="video/webm">
 </video>

-Setting a "home park", looking at the STAy score, and checking in.
+More features: Setting a "home park", looking at the "STAy" score, and doing the actual "checking in".
+STAy score being a shorthand for Size, Temperament and Activity Level.
+Parks STAy scores were tabulated based on the dogs who recently checked in.

 <video autoplay controls class="uk-margin-large uk-align-center">
    <source src="/assets/images/paw-app-check-in.webm" type="video/webm">